Posted July 2018 by NZCU Baywide

 A little extra can go a long way

 The opportunities to make extra cash on the side are diverse and many.
-After taking care of your tax obligations on any extra income earned, you’ll be on your way to consolidating your debts and saving money, while enjoying lots of new flexible work experiences!
+After taking care of your tax obligations on any extra income earned, you’ll be on your way to paying back your creditors and saving money, while enjoying lots of new flexible work experiences!